Flash is great, but it might not solve all of your problems: the pros and cons of All-Flash Arrays

 The basics of what to look out for when it comes to hardware

-The short answer is yes — Flash is the future.
+The short answer is yes — Flash Storage is the future.
 Despite its drawbacks, it is fast, small and effective.
 SSDs have historically been designed to accommodate HDD I/O interfaces — SAS or SATA.
 The future is hard to predict, but new advances in interfacing technology may change that and push All-Flash Arrays [AFAs] into a league of their own — particularly where enterprise storage is concerned.

 Nonvolatile Memory Express (NVMe) and NVMe over Fabrics (NVMe-oF) are already available and are interface protocols that allow for the access of memory through thousands of parallel command queues — rather than a traditional single series of commands.
 The speed capabilities these offers are truly huge compared to traditional Flash options and HDD capabilities.